Participation in the competition implies acceptance of all the rules and regulations included on this page.

 The Cork choral experience is unique in Ireland.
 While participation in competitions raises performance standards, we believe that choirs also benefit hugely by performing, listening to and experiencing different expressions of the choral art.
 Even at international level, the range of opportunities in Cork is considered special.
-More and more Irish choirs now extend their stay by also participating in church and informal performances; attending a range of Festival activities throughout the week, including our feature Gala Concerts, Fringe Concerts, Conductors Masterclass, Seminar on New Choral Music; listen to some of the finest international choirs selected to compete for the prestigious Fleischmann International Trophy Competition; and attend the weekend Festival Club to meet other participants informally in a convivial social setting.
+More and more Irish choirs now extend their stay by also participating in church and informal performances; attending a range of Festival activities throughout the week, including our feature Gala Concerts, Fringe Concerts, Conductors Masterclass, Seminar on New Choral Music; listening to some of the finest international choirs selected to compete for the prestigious Fleischmann International Trophy Competition; and attending the weekend Festival Club to meet other participants informally in a convivial social setting.

 Individual repertoire requirements are described under each competition heading (see 'Competition Categories').
 The adjudicators allocate marks for the technical and artistic quality of the chosen programme and the overall quality of its performance.
 They will also take into account how well the choir communicates with the audience in a performance situation.

 Complete applications include:

 1. A completed online application form, including the choir’s proposed competition programme, and a short history of the choir and conductor of not more than 250 words, detailing activities and achievements (for our Festival Presenters).
 If accepted, the competition repertoire and its order of performance may not be subsequently altered.

 2. NEW - A digital certified copy or a scanned copy of an original version of each work in A4 PDF format.